 There's no way around it—some brands make ranges that last longer.
 It comes down to quality materials, manufacturing methods, and a dedication to ensuring that their products work as well on the 1,000th use as they do on the 1st.
 Stick to brands with an established history of customer satisfaction and reliability according to actual users and reviewers alike.

 It's not just about cooking power.
-How does your range stack up when it comes to additional features that make your cooking experience easier, more convenient, and more enjoyable?
+How does your stove stack up when it comes to additional features that make your cooking experience easier, more convenient, and more enjoyable?
 These can include flexible controls, WiFi connectivity, special indicators and custom built-in cooking programs.

 Finally, it's important that your range looks good.
 That's particularly true with slide-in ranges, because they're beloved for their modern looks and contemporary style.
 And because they take up so much space in your kitchen, you'll want to make sure that they're visually pleasing.
 There are a wide variety of designs, finishes, and styles, so decide what you like and choose a stove based on that criteria.

-Available from GE's Cafe brand, this stunning slide-in range features dual fuel configuration and full convection capabilities, not to mention a double oven design that allows you to cook two entirely different dishes at different temperatures simultaneously.
+Available from GE's Cafe appliances brand, this stunning slide-in range features dual fuel configuration and full convection capabilities, not to mention a double oven design that allows you to cook two entirely different dishes at different temperatures simultaneously.

 The cooktop features 6 burners in a range of BTU output levels, ranging from 5,000 to a 21,000 BTU tri-ring burner.
 The self-clean function even features a steam clean option, while the sealed burners on the cooktop make for easy cleaning and avoiding gunk or grease buildup.
-The glass touch control panel is beautiful and seamless, and the range is connectable to home assistants like Amazon Alexa, Google Assistant, and Nest.
+The glass touch control panel is beautiful and seamless, and the stove is connectable to home assistants like Amazon Alexa, Google Assistant, and Nest.

 For a truly commercial-grade experience with high-end stylings, we can't recommend this Cafe model enough.